poppy-project/poppy-docs/pypot/doc/herborist.md

 # Herborist: the configuration tool

 Herborist is a graphical tool that helps you detect and configure motors before using them in your robot.
+See [the assembly docs](../../addressing_dynamixel.html) for a tuto.

 > **warning**
 >